georgegeorgitsis/csv-parser/README.md

 There are a lot of things that would need refactoring for considering this app a full RESTful API and a well build application.
 I can see the following:

 * Create API KEYS for each user to use the API.
-* Run the `Download_images` process as a worker or as a separated thread at least, immediately after the POST request is completed, based on server load.
+* Run the `Download_images` process as a queue worker.
 * A field `is_deleted` is added in `images` table, in order to let the user delete his images in the future.
 * Validations and downloads of images can be performed faster and safer using raw information of the image.
 * For GET requests of the image(s), there are more fields/information to be returned.
 Those information can be used for other purposes or can be returned back to the user.
-* A PATCH method request to update the already saved images with new fields/information.
+* A PUT request to update the already saved images with new fields/information.
-* Constants in application to control variables that are used in controllers, models and libraries.
 * A cache system for both images and sql queries.